Healthcare Legacy System Migration

 Why Choose Chudovo for Healthcare Legacy System Migration

-• Proven delivery in legacy migration initiatives, including EHR re-engineering, modernizing clinical applications, and 24/7 DBA services for production systems in a healthcare environment
+• Proven delivery in legacy migration initiatives, including EHR re-engineering, modernizing legacy clinical applications, and 24/7 DBA services for production systems in a healthcare environment

 • Continuous compliance with HIPAA requirements